weluse/wel-backbone-boilerplate-core/readme.md

 Backbone Boilerplate
 ====================

+This a modified fork, adding support for backbone.layoutmanager, backbone.datalink and handlebars templates.

 This boilerplate is the product of much research and frustration.
 Existing boilerplates freely modify Backbone core, lack a build process, and are very prescriptive; this boilerplate changes that.